 My mobile phone and an occasional internet connection is still a vital part of these holidays, for instance the search for the best cream tea can be vastly accelerated - between building sand castles a micro moment online can find the best tea room, pub or hotel for that most guilty of West Country pleasures.

 My Devonshire experiences aren’t unusual in fact they’re reflective of how most people interact with websites now.
 Mobile phones and always on internet have completely changed how we search and view websites, something like searching for the perfect cream tea or indeed a new job would once have been an activity we would have focused on, but is now typically undertaken in moments grabbed between appointments, or as we wait for a train.
 To be successful online today companies need to appreciate how visitors now consume their websites and implement strategies to provide value in these micro moments.
 Here are 3 tips for making sure you win clients during their micro moments on your website:

 This week, I’m back at work, missing the slow pace of life but enjoying being back online energised from slowing down for a few days.
-My mind is bursting with new ideas for engaging clients and candidates on my clients websites – if you’d like a chat about these, or just want to know where the best cream tea in South Devon is please get in touch.
+My mind is bursting with new ideas for engaging visitors on my clients websites – if you’d like a chat about these, or just want to know where the best cream tea in South Devon is please get in touch.

 I have been very impressed with the final results and have found the process easy and straight forwardSarah Seagar, Alan Mitchell Financial Recruitment